elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 />
 ```

-For each component, a render prop will simply take a fixed set of parameters and return some markup.
+For each Component, a `render` prop will simply be a function that takes a fixed
+set of parameters and returns some markup.

 You can think of this just like swapping out a view template in Rails.

-For instance, PagingInfo takes the following parameters:
+For instance, `PagingInfo` takes the following parameters:

 - end
 - searchTerm